 When you decide to buy a wok, it means that you also need spatulas.
 A spatula is one of the cooking utensils that is usually used to take food from the pan, stir it, and can also be used to decorate cakes.
 Despite its numerous uses, spatulas are now made of various materials.

+Best cookware buying tips.
 Cookware that suits your taste, style, health requirements and pocket can be considered as the best cookware option for you.
 Other factors that you could consider are material, storage ease, capacity and maintenance requirements.
-You must choose materials that heat uniformly and do not chemically react with food.

 It is essential to make use of microwave-safe cookware while cooking in a microwave.
-This type of cookware is made of materials such as glass, china clay, tough plastic or ceramic.
-These materials resist heat, and their composition does not affect the performance of the microwave.
-Microwave cookware may also be ideal for use in regular ovens, freezers, and refrigerators, apart from being useful to cook and serve meals.
+Microwave cookware is made of materials such as glass, china clay, tough plastic or ceramic.
+These materials resist heat, and their composition doesn’t affect the performance of the microwave.